omarreis/vsop2013/planetfun/README.md

 * Solar system heliocentric axis (x and z)
 * VSOP2013 planet ephemeris usage sample
 * Current catalog is small: Sun, 9 planets and Moon
+* Sky background with 40k stars
+* Star and constellation names
+* constellation lines
 * Sensor fusion allows positioning the light house on GPS position, and set phone attitude acording to gyro and compass
+* Attach camera to the phone to enter augmented reality mode

 # Planet positions